 - Monthly model refresh

-Fast is included on every plan.
-Pro and Heavy are unlocked on the Pro plan ($15/mo) and Max plan ($75/mo).
+Fast and Pro are included on every plan, including free.
+Heavy is unlocked on the Pro plan ($20/mo) and Max plan (from $100/mo).

 Questions you'd ask in a security review.